yarakyrychenko/yarakyrychenko/README.md

 - 💬 Computational linguistics to understand and artificial intelligence to promote productive group deliberation in conversations. [[west-conversations](https://github.com/yarakyrychenko/west-conversations)]
 - 🌐 Interactive web applications that investigate polarization and language on social media. [[polarization-app](https://yarakyrychenko-polarization-app-app-jwvg7c.streamlitapp.com)][[language-identity-twitter](https://yarakyrychenko-van-bavel-app-home-jaye38.streamlitapp.com)]

-👯 I'm always looking to collaborate on exciting projects and ideas, so please feel free to reach out!
+👯 I'm always looking to collaborate on exciting projects and ideas, so please feel free to reach out over [LinkedIn](https://www.linkedin.com/in/yaroslava-kyrychenko/)!

 ### 👩‍💻 More about me

 In May 2022, I graduated summa cum laude from [New York University](https://www.nyu.edu) with a double-major in Mathematics (Honors) and Psychology.
 My math thesis explored data-driven solutions to elliptic partial differential equations and numerical matrix inversion techniques more broadly.

 I'm an associate research scientist at [Tessa West](https://tessawestlab.hosting.nyu.edu) and [Jay Van Bavel](https://www.jayvanbavel.com/lab)'s labs, where I mainly use data science techniques to study group processes.
-I'm passionate about advancing and supporting women in data science and technology.
+I'm passionate about advancing and supporting women in science and technology.
 I write about data science, education, and life on [Medium](https://medium.com/@k.yara).
 I grew up in Kyiv, Ukraine, and my native languages are Ukrainian and Russian.

+⚡ Read my [most recent post](https://medium.com/@k.yara/i-graduated-nyu-22-here-are-the-3-things-i-wish-someone-told-me-my-freshman-week-1b1d7207a598) about my top-three advice for college students.

 ### 🧰 My favorite tools
 <div id="tools">